Roger de Pont L'Évêque: Controversy with Becket

 Roger got drawn into the controversy with Becket because Henry II wanted to have his eldest living son crowned as king during Henry's lifetime.(Traditionally, the ceremony is performed by the Archbishop of Canterbury) This was a new practice for England, but was a custom of the Capetian kings of France, which Henry decided to imitate.
-Henry II insisted that his son, Henry be crowned at Westminster Abbey on 14 June 1170 by Archbishop Roger of York.
+Henry II insisted that his son, Henry, be crowned at Westminster Abbey on 14 June 1170 by Archbishop Roger of York.
 Also present at the coronation were the bishops of London, Salisbury, Exeter, Chester, Rochester, St Aspah, Llandaff, Durham, Bayeux, Évreux and Sées.
-The only English bishops absent seem to have been Winchester, Norwich, Worcester, and of course Thomas Becket, Archbishop of Canterbury, who was in exile.
+The only English bishops absent seem to have been Winchester, Norwich, Worcester, and, of course, Thomas Becket, Archbishop of Canterbury, who was in exile.
 The remaining English sees were vacant.
 This overstepped a long tradition which reserved coronations to the Archbishop of Canterbury, a reservation confirmed as recently as 1166 by Pope Alexander III.
 In 1170, however, Henry II received papal permission to have Roger crown the younger Henry, a permission which Alexander later revoked.

 Before Becket returned to England, on 1 December 1170, he excommunicated Roger, as well as Gilbert Foliot the Bishop of London and Josceline de Bohon the Bishop of Salisbury.
-After Becket landed in England the three excommunicates went to Becket and asked for absolution, but while Becket was willing to absolve Gilbert and Josceline, he insisted that only the pope could absolve an archbishop.
+After Becket landed in England, the three excommunicates went to Becket and asked for absolution, but while Becket was willing to absolve Gilbert and Josceline, he insisted that only the pope could absolve an archbishop.
 Roger persuaded the others that they should stick together, and all three went to King Henry in Normandy, to secure the king's permission for their appeals to Rome.

-Roger's and his fellow-bishops' stories to Henry are often cited as the spark that touched off the king's anger at Becket and led to his martyrdom.
+Roger's and his fellow bishops' stories to Henry are often cited as the spark that touched off the king's anger at Becket and led to his martyrdom.
 However, it was more probably the stories of Becket's behaviour upon arrival in England that caused Henry's anger, and which indirectly led to the death of Becket.
-Roger was suspended by Pope Alexander III because he was implicated in Becket's death, but was restored to office on 16 December 1171.
+Pope Alexander III suspended Roger because he was implicated in Becket's death, but was restored to office on 16 December 1171.